MicrosoftDocs/sql-docs/docs/connect/jdbc/using-always-encrypted-with-secure-enclaves-with-the-jdbc-driver.md

 ## Working with secure enclaves

 When the enclave connection properties are set properly, the feature will work transparently.
 The driver will determine whether the query requires the use of a secure enclave automatically.
 The following are examples of queries that trigger enclave computations.
-You can find the database and table setup in [Tutorial: Getting started with Always Encrypted with secure enclaves in SQL Server](../../relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md) or [Tutorial: Getting started with Always Encrypted with secure enclaves in Azure SQL Database](/azure/azure-sql/database/always-encrypted-enclaves-getting-started).
+You can find the database and table setup in [Tutorial: Getting started using Always Encrypted with secure enclaves in SQL Server](../../relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md) or [Tutorial: Getting started using Always Encrypted with secure enclaves in Azure SQL Database](/azure/azure-sql/database/always-encrypted-enclaves-getting-started).

 Rich queries will trigger enclave computations: